codewithdary/laravel-collections/README.md

 ## 7. dd()
 We have all used the dd() method inside the browser once in our lifes.
-The dd() method on a collection does exactly the same thing.
+The dd() method on a collection does exactly the same thing

 ```ruby